 Critically, the distinction between ``plausible'' and ``correct'' fixes remains unresolved in APR practice.
-Some adversarial reports included test cases, others did not—yet both yielded test-passing patches.
+Some adversarial reports included test cases, others did not---yet both yielded test-passing patches.
 This underscores a known limitation: passing unit tests does not guarantee semantic correctness, a fact long recognized in APR literature.
-Despite this, many systems claim real-world applicability by auto-generating pull requests for unvetted GitHub issues, ignoring the possibility of malicious or misinformed inputs.

-These attacks are realistic, reproducible, and span a spectrum from manual to fully automated generation.
-All bug reports were phrased in developer-consistent language and submitted to private GitHub mirrors, illustrating their plausibility in standard open-source workflows.
-The variety and effectiveness of these strategies reveal critical weaknesses in current APR defenses, posing systemic risks to software integrity and supply chain security.
+Despite this, many systems claim real-world applicability by automatically generating pull requests from unvetted GitHub issues, overlooking malicious inputs.
+Our attacks are realistic, reproducible, and range from manual to fully automated generation.
+All bug reports use developer-consistent language and are submitted to private GitHub mirrors, demonstrating their plausibility in standard workflows.
+The breadth and effectiveness of these strategies expose critical weaknesses in current APR defenses, posing systemic risks to software integrity and supply chain security.